postmanlabs/labs-docs/src/pages/docs/api-security/security-warnings.md

     - testAuth : []
 ```

-### Scope for OAuth scheme used in security field not defined in the securityScheme declaration
+### Scope for OAuth scheme used in security field is not defined in the securityScheme declaration

 | Severity | Issue description | Possible fix |
 | ----------- | ----------- | ----------- |